Panorama, British Columbia

 Going the other way from the top, you get to the steeper stuff.
 A short traversing walk slightly uphill gets you to Taynton Bowl.
 This is all double-black diamond terrain and it’s legitimately steep and not heavily skied so there is some great soft snow in there.
 It’s a huge area with lots of distinct lines.
 It would take many weeks to explore this area because once again there is no direct lift service to get back to the top.
 In fact it takes 3 lifts to get back up which means it’s probably a once-a-day type of run.

 The other area that we have great memories of is Dream of 1000 peaks and the Extreme Dream zone.
 We only had time for a couple of runs in there but the terrain is impressive and we wished we had discovered it earlier.

 More Lifts please!

-Honestly, Panorama needs a better lift network and could benefit from at least another 4 lifts.
+Honestly, Panorama needs a better lift network and could benefit from at least another 4 lifts to reduce the almost constant multiple-lift ride per run situation.
 It could also use more natural snowfall.
 We happened to hit it in a far above average season, so our impression was possibly overly favorable, but we still had to give it a full 5 stars because there is so much to like there that even with the limitations it’s going to be at the top of our list.

 - Some of the best long groomers on the planet